 I feel like 24 is a scary age because your no longer young, yet you are not quite an adult.
 Your youthful days of going out are coming to an end and you come to terms with the fact that in 6 years you will be 30.
-Honestly growing up I always thought at 24 I would have my degree and I would be married, or atealst be with the person I plan to marry.
+Honestly growing up I always thought at 24 I would have my degree and I would be married.
+Isn’t it funny how life never goes how you pictured?
 This year is a special birthday since it is my golden birthday.
 Part of me wishes I was going on a beautiful cruise around the carribean sipping green juice and laying in the sun.
-I wish I could say I had big plans for my golden.
 But instead, I am sitting infront of this computer writing this blog post.
-I wanted to create something special for my golden so i’m going back and recalling the 24 most important life lessons I have learned.
-I hope that by sharing what I have learned it may help you remember the important lessons that life is trying to teach you.
+Maybe this is where I am meant to be.
+I wanted to create something special for my golden so I’m going back and recalling the 24 most important life lessons I have learned.
+I hope that by sharing what I have learned it may help you remember the important lessons that life is always trying to teach you.

-Below are the most valuable lessons I have learned in my 24 years.
-These are definately not the only ones.
+These are definitely not the only ones.
 I feel like we are always learning each day, but these lessons have shaped who I am as a person.
-Disclaimer: this is going to be a long one!

 1. It is ok to be alone